ivanistheone/osp-deploy/README.md

   (1 row)
   ```

+1. When you're finished working, the VM can be paused with:

+  `vagrant halt`

+  This shuts down Ubuntu but preserves the configuration and data of the VM.
+To
+restart it later, just run the `up` command again:

+  `vagrant up`

+  Then, open the VirtualBox Manager application and find the listing for `osp-deploy_server_XXX`.
+Right click on it, and then click on "show" to launch a GUI for the VM.
+At a certain point during the boot process, Ubuntu will hang with:

+  `The disk drive for /osp is not ready yet or not present`

+  Hit `s` to skip the message, which will allow the system to boot.
+(This isn't actually a problem, just a quirky interaction between Vagrant's directory sync'ing and Ubuntu.)

 #### Make a wheelhouse to speed up deployments

 The slowness of the pip install is a drag, especially when it comes time to put up a big set of workers on EC2.
 To get around this, we can build a "wheelhouse" from the local Vagrant VM, which contains pre-built binaries for Ubuntu.
 Then, when deploying new servers (either on EC2 or locally), we can tell the provisioning scripts to use these binaries, instead of recompiling everything from scratch.